krystiangw/raportive_api_plugin/README.md

 # Raportive API plugin
 ### Node script using Raportive API.
-Based on the name of the person and the domain script searchs for correct email in linkedin database.
+Based on the name of the person and the domain script searches for correct email in linkedin database.
 ======================

 ## Requirements